What to do in Calais?

 Calais

-Calais is the main port of entry in the north of France for people travelling from the UK.
-It is only a stopover for most people on their way to Paris or other cities in France.
-However, if you spend an hour or a day in Calais, you can discover the town in its most unique guise.
+Calais is the first port of entry in the North of the France for those coming from Britain.
+It only serves as a passage for most people going to Paris or in other towns in France.
+However, if you spend an hour or a day in Calais, you can discover the city in its most unique guise.
 You can visit popular tourist sites on foot in the town centre.
 With a little more time on your hands, you can also take advantage of Calais' wide, beautiful sandy beaches.

 Visiting Calais: what to see in the town centre?